coleifer/peewee/docs/peewee/example.rst

    was not found and may not be installed correctly.
 Check the :ref:`installation` document for instructions on installing peewee.

-Every model has a :py:meth:`~Model.create_table` classmethod which runs a SQL *CREATE TABLE* statement in the database.
+Every model has a :meth:`~Model.create_table` classmethod which runs a SQL *CREATE TABLE* statement in the database.
 This method will create the table,
 including: